cferdinand/shop-box/README.md

 # ShopBox App

 ## ShopBox Overview
-This project was the complete redesign of an e-commerce platform to modernize their webpage.
+This is a complete redesign of an e-commerce platform to modernize their webpage.
 The application was built by a four person team and adhered to a business requirements document.
 The microservices of the application included: Product Overview, Related Items & Add to Outfit, Question & Answers, and Reviews.
 Each individual on the team took ownership of one microservice.

 ![Shop-Box-Overview](/dist/images/Shopbox-Complete.gif)